 Colleges are required to provide various disclosures, information, and reports to current and prospective employees and to current and prospective students.

-Hampshire College is accredited to award the Bachelor of Arts degree by the New England Association of Schools and Colleges (NEASC).
+Hampshire College is accredited to award the Bachelor of Arts degree by the New England Commission on Higher Education (NECHE).
 Membership in the association indicates that the institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.

-Complaints may be filed with NEASC by writing or calling:
+Complaints may be filed with NECHE by writing or calling:

 3 Burlington Woods Drive, Suite 100

 Campus Safety Information

 If you have any questions about campus safety & security policies, the campus crime log, fire safety standards and practices, and missing student notifications, please contact the director of campus safety & security by phone at 413.559.5424.

 If you have any questions about FERPA, please contact the director of central records by phone at 413.559.5421 or by email at email@example.com.